mozilla/probe-scraper/README.md

 For example, all the JSON probe data in the [main ping]() for the *Firefox Nightly* channel can be accessed with the following path: `firefox/nightly/main/all_probes`.
 The probe data for all the channels (same product and ping) can be accessed instead using `firefox/all/main/all_probes`.

-The root directory for the output generated from the scheduled job can be found at: https://probeinfo.telemetry.mozilla.org/ .
-All the probe data for Firefox coming from the main ping can be found [here](https://probeinfo.telemetry.mozilla.org/firefox/all/main/all_probes).
+The root directory for the output generated from the scheduled job can be found at https://probeinfo.telemetry.mozilla.org/ .
+All the probe data for Firefox coming from the main ping can be found at https://probeinfo.telemetry.mozilla.org/firefox/all/main/all_probes .

 ## Accessing `Glean` metrics data
 Glean data is generally laid out as follows: